 Welcome to Reception’s Page.
 Our class names are R1 and R2.
 Miss Lovett is the class teacher for R1 and the EYFS leader.
 Mrs Connolly is the class teacher for R2.
-Mrs Chaves and Mrs Wright are also teachers who work in Reception.
+Ms Osborne and Mrs Wright are also teachers who work in Reception.
 Mrs Achilleos and Mrs Neserajah are Reception’s Teaching Assistants.

 We will be supporting your child to work towards achieving all of the Early Learning Goals for each of these Areas of Learning and Development by the end of Reception, through play based activities and adult planned activities.